wangyang325/Intercom/README.md

 4. I plan to split the index (public) and calculate (private) modules to two microservices and deploy them in a docker bridge network to protect the calculate module in future.

 5. Because the time reason, did not to deal with the performance issue.

   Some suggestions for performance:

-   a. deploy more services to increase the process ability and availability. (distributed system)
+  a. deploy more services to increase the process ability and availability. (distributed system).

   b. use Message queue tools (Kafka) to distribute the data to services to avoid the data losing.

-   c. use map and reduce ideas to split the data. (big data)
+  c. use map and reduce ideas to split the data. (big data).

-   d. use multi-thread to process the data on a service. (one service)
+  d. use multi-thread to process the data on a service. (one service).

 # Run (jre 1.8) on local
 java -jar assignment-1.0.jar